 Canon does not make timer controller for the Rebel series.
 Canon makes a timer controller, TC-80N3, for the other EOS cameras (like the 40D) but it has a different connector.
 Aputure takes the same controller, puts a connector that is compatible with the Rebel series and bring us the same remote controller functions.
 And it is only 1/3 the cost of the Canon TC-80NC.

 And for cleaning, I have the traditional air blower.
 Mine is just a generic blower and the valve does not work as well as I like.
-I often has to cover the hole opposite from the nozzle when I squeeze it to ensure all the air comes out from the nozzle.
+I often have to cover the hole opposite from the nozzle when I squeeze it to ensure all the air comes out from the nozzle.

 In additional to the air blower, I have been using the lenspen.
 It is very convenient to use.
 One end has a retractable soft brush, the other end is a carbon-based cleaner that removes grease from your lens.
 I have never used it directly on the bare glass of the lens.
 I always have a filter on the lens so I only need to clean the filter.
 All the lenses in the photos above were cleaned with the lenspen.